3fon3fonov/exostriker/docs/source/tutorials.rst

 Now, depending on the type of data that you are trying to fit, you have to choose between Radial Velocities (RV data), Transits (Transit data) and TTVs on the **bottom right panel** and then add the data files.

-(but now lets perform a **simple fit** to data to showcase how exostriker works and we will explain the remaining GUI options as a part of each tutorial.)

 ----------------------------------------------------------------------------------------------